HouzuoGuo/laitos/doc/Command processor.md

   and restrict `MaxLength` to 160 - maximum length of a single SMS text.
 - Some mobile phones using pre-2007 design cannot input the pipe character `|` that is commonly used in system commands.
   To work around the issue, configure a `TranslateSequences` such as `["#/", "|"]`.

+Regarding mail notification and logging: the input of 2FA code generator and AES-encrypted content search are concealed from all mail notifications and log messages in order to protect their encryption key.
+However their command output will still appear as-is.